-- 1. The development must be began not later than the expiration of three years beginning with the date of this permission. - REASON: Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990. - 2.
-The permission shall relate to the development as shown on Plans carrying reference number TOM/02DWG02B Amendment B and TOM/02DWG03. - REASON: For the avoidance of doubt and to ensure that the development is carried out in accordance with the submitted plans. - 3.
-Before the development hereby permitted is first occupied, the windows located in the side elevation (North East facing) which face the adjoining dwelling shall be obscure glazed and maintained as such in perpetuity. - REASON: To safeguard the residential amenity of the area in accordance with policies G1 and H10 of the Ribble Valley Districtwide Local Plan and the Councils adopted SPG on Extensions and Alterations. - 4.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any Order amending, revoking or re-enacting that Order) the building(s) shall not be altered by the insertion of any window or doorway without the formal written permission of the Local Planning Authority. - REASON: In order to safeguard nearby residential amenity in accordance with Policies G1 and H10 of the Ribble Valley Districtwide Local Plan and the adopted Supplementary Planning Guidance "Extensions and Alterations to Dwellings".
+1. The development must be began not later than the expiration of three years beginning with the date of this permission.

+REASON: Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990.

+2. The permission shall relate to the development as shown on Plans carrying reference number TOM/02DWG02B Amendment B and TOM/02DWG03.

+REASON: For the avoidance of doubt and to ensure that the development is carried out in accordance with the submitted plans.

+3. Before the development hereby permitted is first occupied, the windows located in the side elevation (North East facing) which face the adjoining dwelling shall be obscure glazed and maintained as such in perpetuity.

+REASON: To safeguard the residential amenity of the area in accordance with policies G1 and H10 of the Ribble Valley Districtwide Local Plan and the Councils adopted SPG on Extensions and Alterations.

+4. Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any Order amending, revoking or re-enacting that Order) the building(s) shall not be altered by the insertion of any window or doorway without the formal written permission of the Local Planning Authority.
+REASON: In order to safeguard nearby residential amenity in accordance with Policies G1 and H10 of the Ribble Valley Districtwide Local Plan and the adopted Supplementary.

+and H10 of the Ribble Valley Districtwide Local Plan and the adopted Supplementary Planning Guidance - "Extensions and Alterations to Dwellings".